hpc/charliecloud/doc-src/tutorial.rst

 ::

-  $ mpirun -map-by '' -pernode ch-run -d ~/sparkconf /var/tmp/spark -- \
+  $ mpirun -map-by '' -pernode ch-run -b ~/sparkconf /var/tmp/spark -- \
     /spark/sbin/start-slave.sh $MASTER_URL &

 One of the advantages of Spark is that it's resilient: if a worker becomes